Which Unicorn Will You Ride?

 Jazzy In Blue

 Jazzy is a 10 year old AQHA mare.
-She spent the first half of her career as a show horse, specializing in western pleasure and trail.
-She has also successfully shown in the all-around events at AQHA shows.
+She spent the first part of her career as a show horse, specializing in western pleasure and trail.
+She has successfully shown in the all-around events at AQHA shows.
 She is also a wonderful lesson horse...smooth, confident, and responsive.
 She teaches riders of all ages how to refine their cues and skills.
-She is in foal to The Immortal for a 2023 foal, so she will still be doing lessons, just to a lesser degree as her due date approaches.
+She is scheduled to be bred to The Immortal for a 2024 foal, so she will still be doing lessons, just to a lesser degree as breeding season approaches.

 As a couple of our lesson horses near retirement, the hunt for a new one is on!
 Hopefully we'll have the perfect new addition to our herd soon!